Scribilicious/docker-lamp/README.md

 ```

 Open phpmyadmin at [http://localhost:8000](http://localhost:8000)

+No Server is needed, just the login + password.
+In our case root, root.

 Open web browser to look at a simple php example at [http://localhost/](http://localhost/)

 Run mysql client: